LoanDB/loanpy/README.rst

-loanpy: A Comprehensive Linguistic Toolkit
+LoanPy: A Comprehensive Linguistic Toolkit
 ==========================================

 loanpy is a powerful linguistic toolkit developed during the course of my PhD thesis, providing solutions for various linguistic tasks, such as: